 Urban distribution substations have the multiple-earthed neutral as a continuous metallic connection from the zone substation out to the earthing point.
 The result is that urban earthing is never a problem in terms of the value of resistance achieved.
 Because the earth resistance is low the currents that flow are much higher and connectors must be checked for integrity whenever the earth is inspected/measured.
-The use of 20/40 $\Omega$ 11/22kV neutral earthing resistors restricts this current to 320 amps which is around load current levels.
+The use of 20/40 Ω 11/22 kV neutral earthing resistors restricts this current to 320 amps which is around load current levels.

 EA Networks has an electrical earthing installation at every substation, disconnector, recloser, sectionaliser, and surge arrestor connected to its network.
 All these earths are required to serve a specific purpose related to personnel and/or equipment safety.
 The ability of an earth to achieve an acceptably low resistance (to a truly remote earth) is dependent on two major parameters.
-The first and most important is the earth resistivity of the soil, stones and rocks into which the earth installation must be placed.
+The first and most important is the earth resistivity5 of the soil, stones, and rocks into which the earth installation must be placed.
 The second parameter is the physical extent of the installation itself.
 EA Networks operate in an area where earth resistivity varies considerably.
 The best locations achieve an average of 300 ohm-metres, which is considered poor in many other regions.
-The worst locations are almost ten times this at an average of 2,800 ohm-metres.
+The worst locations are almost ten times this at an average of 2 800 ohm-metres.
 Achieving a desirable low earth resistance value (such as 10 ohms) in these conditions is next to impossible.
-EA Networks have adopted a pragmatic approach to the problem and concluded that the primary criterion for each installation; searth resistance is that should the phase wire of any high voltage line contact metalwork connected to that installation, the operation of a high voltage circuit-breaker must occur.
+EA Networks have adopted a pragmatic approach to the problem and concluded that the primary criterion for each installation's earth installation, the operation of a high voltage circuit-breaker must occur.
 Another Canterbury lines company with a similar range of earthing conditions established this principle.
 The impedance of the earth fault loop has a safety factor of two.
 The guidelines that have been established and compliance with the Regulations will be used as the criteria to improve the performance of the EA Networks earthing system.